Vorkytaka/mini_tea/packages/mini_tea/README.md

 ### 1. Define the Models

+First of all – state.
+State is a representation of single source of truth for the feature.

-Our state will be an integer, for simplicity.
+Our state will be an integer, for simplicity, but in real-world applications it can be a complex object.

 ```dart
 typedef CounterState = int;
 ```

+Next we need to define messages.

 Messages represent intentions related to the feature It can be a user action like button click, a system event, or any other kind of intention.